Proven-Paradox/shaper-system/Handbook.md

 Cost: 5 MP
 Damage: x1 (Fire/Ice/Earth/Sky/Light/Dark)
 Effect: You may only choose Elements that you have the corresponding [Elemental Attunement](#elemental-attunement) to when using this Ability.
-If you also use your minor action, you may choose one creature in the targeted Zone to be unaffected.
+If you also use your Minor Action, you may choose one creature in the targeted Zone to be unaffected.
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 8 MP to increase its Damage Multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: A area burst of elemental energy.
 This could be firing a classic fireball, throwing a grenade that generates a burst of electricity, draining the life from all in the area, a cutting whirlwind, and similar displays of elemental power.